-Learning CPR is common for adults since they are the ones who can easily grasp the idea of performing chest compressions and rescue breaths to another person.
+Learning CPR through CPR classes online is common for adults since they are the ones who can easily grasp the idea of performing chest compressions and rescue breaths to another person.
 However, kids should not be underestimated.
-With them learning CPR, things can eventually get better.
+With the learning of CPR, things can eventually get better.

-In April 2011, a heroic 9 year old boy was all over the news because he saved his little sister from the pits of death.
-Tristan Saghin and his 2 year old sister Brooke were at their grandmother’s house.
+In April 2011, a heroic 9-year-old boy was all over the news because he saved his little sister from the pits of death.
+Tristan Sachin and his 2-year-old sister Brooke were at their grandmother’s house.
 All of a sudden Brooke wandered alone in the backyard and fell into the swimming pool.
-Their mother, who was horrified of the incident, pulled the toddler out of the pool.
+Their mother, who was horrified by the incident, pulled the toddler out of the pool.
 She was unconscious with no signs of breathing.

 Fortunately, Tristin immediately went up to her side and performed chest compressions while his mother and grandmother called for paramedics.
 A few minutes before the arrival of the medical team, his sister started to breathe again.
 Luckily, the little girl had survived because of her brother.

 Making kids understand the purpose and goal of CPR is the first thing you need to teach them.
 Once they are aware of the purpose of CPR, you can now proceed in teaching them how to perform CPR in three simple steps:

 - Instruct them to put his or her hand on the victim’s breastbone which is located in the middle of the chest.

 - Then, tell them to interlock their fingers once they put their other hand on the top of their hand.